Does humanitarian aid really help in post-disaster reconstruction and recovery?

-In this debate, we have invited two internationally recognized experts in matters of human progress and sustainable development to defend each viewpoint.
+In this debate, we have invited two internationally recognized experts in matters related to humanitarian interventions to defend each viewpoint.
 Our panellists will present their most persuasive arguments over the next ten days, but the outcome of the debate rests in your hands.
 Don’t hesitate to vote immediately—you can always change your mind.
 Better yet, once you have cast your vote, add your voice to the debate and explain your decision.

 Thomas Fisher is a graduate of Cornell University in architecture and Case Western Reserve University in intellectual history.
 He specializes in design thinking and systems design, including transportation systems and transportation-related land use and zoning.
 Recognized in 2005 as the fifth most published writer about architecture in the United States, he has written 9 books, over 50 book chapters or introductions, and over 400 articles in professional journals and major publications.
 His 2011 book on fracture-critical design looked at how infrastructure vulnerable to sudden and catastrophic collapse characterized many post-WWII systems.
 Named a top-25 design educator four times by Design Intelligence, he has lectured at 36 universities and over 150 professional and public meetings.
 He has written extensively about architectural design, practice, and ethics.
 His latest book, Designing our Way to a Better World, was published in 2016 and he is currently working on a new book on On-Demand Cities.